We are still loading content here. Thanks for your patience!

 The Tufts Business Conduct Policy (also indicated in the Employee Handbook) and the Tufts Information Stewardship Policy with the supporting Use of Institutional Systems Policy, Information Classification and Handling Policy, and Information Roles and Responsibilities Policy provide clarification and definition about how Tufts employees are expected to behave related to Confidential Information and its management while working at Tufts.
 These policies state that the privacy of the personal information of University community members and clients should be protected.
 Members of the Tufts community who violate any these policies may be denied access to institutional data and systems, and may be subject to other penalties and disciplinary action, both within and outside of the University.

 Bins are located across from Jaharis 237 and in the print/copy area in Jaharis 120.
 These bins are managed by Shred-It and are taken offsite for confidential shredding and destruction.
-If you notice that a bin is getting full, contact Charlene Stevens to request it be switched out with an empty one.
+If you notice that a bin is getting full, contact Krissy Day to request it be switched out with an empty one.